Polygamy in Libya

 Polygamous unions are legal in Libya.
-Previously, under the rule of Muammar Gaddafi, a man needed to prove that he was capable of providing for the wives with reasons and required the consent of the first wife.
-This changed in February 2013, however, when the Constitutional Court overturned the previous law.
+Previously, under the rule of Muammar Gaddafi, a man needed to prove that he was capable of providing for the wives with reasons and require the consent of the first wife.
+There was an attempt to change the law in February 2013; however, the Constitutional Court overturned the previous law.

-Depending on pre-2011 censuses, percent of polygamists in Libya decreased from 3.56% in 1995, to 2.57% in 2006.
+According to pre-2011 censuses, the percentage of polygamists in Libya fell from 3.56% in 1995 to 2.57% in 2006.